 How to Launch your Podcast with a Trailer Episode?

-So, you’ve decided to launch a podcast.
-Now it’s time to get down to business and figure out how to make your podcast stand out from the hundreds of thousands of other shows.
+In order to make your podcast stand out from the hundreds of thousands of other shows you’ll have to be creative.
 One way to do this is by starting with a trailer episode.

 A trailer episode is a short (usually under 15 minutes) episode that gives listeners a taste of what your podcast will be about.
 Think of it like a movie trailer – it should be attention-grabbing and leave listeners wanting more.
 When creating your trailer episode, be sure to include the following: